dydxprotocol/v4-documentation/pages/api_integration-trading/isolated_markets.md

 There are 2 possible values for this parameter:

 - `PERPETUAL_MARKET_TYPE_CROSS` - markets where subaccounts can have positions cross-margined with other `PERPETUAL_MARKET_TYPE_CROSS` markets, all markets created before the v5.0.0 upgrade are `PERPETUAL_MARKET_TYPE_CROSS` markets
-- `PERPETUAL_MARKET_TYPE_SOLATED` - markets where subaccounts can only have a single position in, no cross-margining is possible
+- `PERPETUAL_MARKET_TYPE_ISOLATED` - markets that can only be margined in isolated, no cross-margining with other markets is possible

 An example of how each type of market looks when queried using the `/dydxprotocol/perpetuals/perpetual/:id` REST endpoint.